eduardocpacheco99/programming-guide-for-the-capm-r-package/en/estimating.md

 6                    <NA>
 ```

-To estimate the population parameters, the first step is to define the sampling design from which the data come from.
+To estimate the population parameters, the first step is to define the sampling design from which the data came from.
 To do this, we need a file containing all the sampling units in the population (`psu.ssu`) and a file with the sampling data (`survey.data`).
-In this last file, the columns containing PSU's and SSU's identifiers must be specified, as well as the number of PSU's included in the sample (for PSU's included more than once, each occurrence must be counted).
+In this last file, the columns containing PSU's and SSU's identifiers must be specified, as well as the number of PSU's included in the sample (if a PSU was selected more than once, each occurrence must be counted).

 ```r